supposedly/joffrey/README.md

 ```

 This demonstrates two new things: splat (`*`) parameters and default arguments.
 These in fact take advantage of standard Python machinery, with no additional
-finagling on ergo's end: flag callbacks by design are passed as many arguments as the user gives them, up to their number of parameters, and the presence of
+finagling on kizbra's end: flag callbacks by design are passed as many arguments as the user gives them, up to their number of parameters, and the presence of
 a splat simply brings said "number of parameters" up to `sys.maxsize` -- which, presumably, the user will always pass fewer arguments than.
 The presence of a
 default argument, similarly, just allows the callback to not error if the user doesn't pass it all of its parameters.